devlooped/GitInfo/README.md

 # GitInfo
-> A fresh and transparent approach to Git information retrieval from MSBuild without
+> A fresh and transparent approach to Git information retrieval from MSBuild and Code without
 > using any custom tasks or compiled code and tools, obscure settings, format strings, etc.

 [![Build status](https://ci.appveyor.com/api/projects/status/p9e5xdd86vnfe0q8?svg=true